open-telemetry/opentelemetry-cpp/docs/dependencies.md

 There are

 - External dependencies as linkable libraries or externally installed headers, and
-- Internal depedencies as the part of code from external libraries backported/copied in main repo.
+- Internal dependencies as the part of code from external libraries backported/copied in main repo.

 Both these dependencies are listed here: